pouriadana/RSA/README.md

 ## Features
 - **Encryption and Decryption**: Encrypts messages using a public key and decrypts them with the corresponding private key.
+- **Arbitrary Key Size**: Default key size is 512 bits and perfroms fast.
+Any larger key size can be set by the constructor.
 - **Large Integer Support**: Leverages Boost.Multiprecision for robust handling of large integers crucial for RSA security.
 - **Basic Error Handling**: Includes some error handling to improve user experience.